 Trade wars are wearing this transportation stock down, and as a result management has realized its share price is cheap, and has decided to renew its share buyback program.
 Over the short term, we can expect this to boost TFI’s price as investor confidence rises in the undervalued stock.

-The company will strategically repurchase shares throughout the term of this agreement, and states that it is an appropriate use of the companies financial resources, and should do well do enhance shareholder value.
+The company will strategically repurchase shares throughout the term of this agreement, and states that it is an appropriate use of the companies financial resources along with key acquisitions, and should do well do enhance shareholder value.

 **Daniel Kent is long TFII.TO